skyssolutions/lynxchan/src/be/Readme.md

 * `webmThumb`(Boolean): if true, webms will use their first frame as a thumbnail.
 Requires ffmpeg installed.
 * `maxBoardRules`(Number): maximum amount of rules that board owners can set.
 Defaults to 20.
 * `thumbSize`(Number): maximum size for both width and height for generated thumbnails.
 Defaults to 128.
+* `maintenance`(Boolean): if set to true, the site will refuse any request to dynamic pages or functions used to interact with the system.
+Only static files and files on gridfs will be output to the user.

 `db.json`: contains database connection information.
 * `address`: address of the database.